Arlington, Massachusetts.

 Civil War memorial pillar at Arlington Center.

-The bloodiest fight at the first day of Revolutionary War was
+The bloodiest fight at the first day of Revolutionary War was here at the place of Russell House.

 The locally popular Capital movie theater at MassAve.

 Regent Theater in Arlington center provides live artist performances.
+Some good, some not too much.

 First Parish Unitarian Universalist church at the Arlington Center.